generalui/hooks-for-redux/README.md

 > same redux, less than 1/2 the code

 Redux has many wonderful traits, but brevity isn't one of them.
-Like how react added "hooks" to dramatically clean up state management for Components, hooks-for-redux strives to clean up how you manage redux state using a similar, hooks-style API.
+Hooks-for-redux strives to reduce the amount of code required to define and manage Redux state.
+Like how React added "hooks" to clean up Component state management, hooks-for-redux uses a similar, hooks-style API to clean up Redux state management.

+This library's primary goal is to reduce Redux code while maintaining maximum compatibility with the Redux platform.
+This includes streamlined reducers, actions, dispatchers, store-creation and hooks for using redux in react as well.

 > NOTE: This is NOT a library for "hooking" Redux into React, at least not primarily. react-redux already does this elegantly.

-This library's primary goal is to reduce your redux code.
-This includes streamlined reducers, actions, dispatchers, store-creation and, yes, how you hook into react as well.
+Instead, this library wraps react-redux's useSelector, as well as many other standard Redux tools, to provide a more streamlined API.

 ## Contents